Sruthin86/apache-nutch-tutorial/README.md

 * Nutch is a production ready web crawler that works in tandem with Apache Solr

+## Problem Statement
+Springshare's search API does search full text but it does not return the matching full text snippet.
+The full text snippet provides more context to the matched results and this is a feature requested by the Reference & Discovery Services team.

 ## Docker installation

 * Docker is a containerization tool used for developing, packaging and running applications